Fx64b/fx64b.dev/content/projects/flashcard-app.md

 ### Algorithm Implementation

-I borrowed heavily from Anki's approach here, which uses a modified SuperMemo-2 algorithm.
+After some research (prompting AI) I went with the SuperMemo-2 algorithm.
 I'm not skilled enough yet to implement SRS algorithms cleanly from scratch, so I had AI generate most of this initially (and it did a surprisingly good job).

 ### How It Works

 When you review a card, the algorithm calculates:

-1. **Ease Factor** - How "easy" the card is (starts at 2.5)
+1. **Ease Factor** - How “easy” the card is (starts at 2.5)
 2. **Interval** - Days until next review
 3. **Next Review Date** - When you'll see it again

-The ease factor adjusts based on your rating:

-- Rating 1 (Again): Decreases ease, resets interval
-- Rating 2 (Hard): Slightly decreases ease, modest interval increase
-- Rating 3 (Good): Maintains ease, normal interval calculation
-- Rating 4 (Easy): Increases ease, longer interval
+The ease factor adjusts based on your rating.
+Rating 1 (Again) decreases ease and resets the interval, Rating 2 (Hard) slightly decreases ease with a modest interval increase, Rating 3 (Good) maintains ease with normal interval calculation, and Rating 4 (Easy) increases ease with a longer interval.

 ### Review Scheduling